teuton-software/asker/README.md

 ---
 :inputdirs: 'input/demo/starwars'
 :process_file: 'jedi.haml'
 ```

 For now this establish two params:

-1. The directory path where are saved the input files we want and
+1. The directory path where we could find the input files we want and
 2. The input file from we want to generate the questions.

 ## 3. Run the project

-To run the project we execute this `./run projects/demo/starwars/config-jedi.yaml` or
+To run the project we execute this
+* `./run projects/demo/starwars/config-jedi.yaml` or
-`ruby run projects/demo/starwars/config-jedi.yaml`.
+* `ruby run projects/demo/starwars/config-jedi.yaml`.

-We will see something like this on the screen.
+You will see something like this on the screen.
 The tool is working...

 ```
 [INFO] Loading input data...